aptalca/testing/code-server-readme.md

   * or update a single container: `docker-compose up -d code-server`
 * You can also remove the old dangling images: `docker image prune`

-### Via Watchtower auto-updater (especially useful if you don't remember the original parameters)
+### Via Watchtower auto-updater (only use if you don't remember the original parameters)
 * Pull the latest image at its tag and replace it with the same env variables in one run:
   ```
   docker run --rm \